 These resources were developed as a response to the gaps in knowledge, and requests for support that were identified in our national survey: Canada, Climate Change and Education: Opportunities for Public and Formal Education , as well as our experience delivering climate change PD workshops to teachers across the country.

 The result?
-A cross-curricular, nine-chapter inquiry resource to support climate change education for students in grades 7-12 across Canada.
+Three cross-curricular inquiry guides to support K-12 students across Canada.

 Jennifer Stevens is the Manager of Learning, Research and Communication at Learning for a Sustainable Future.
 At LSF she works to implement programming, conduct research, and integrate the ideals for a sustainable future into the Canadian school system by working with youth directly and supporting parents and teachers.
 Jennifer holds a Masters of Child Study and Education from the Jackman Institute of Child Studies at the University of Toronto and a Bachelor of Arts (Honours) in Psychology from Queen’s University.
 She is passionate about all things outdoors and is always looking for new ways to integrate sustainable ideals into her life and work.

 Dr. Karen Acton is an educator with over 30 years of experience in both the elementary and secondary panels as a science teacher, department head, principal, and Education Officer at the Ministry of Education.
 Dr. Acton obtained her doctorate at OISE at the University of Toronto and her research focused on the motivation, supports and barriers of environmental teacher leadership.
 She used this knowledge in her role as Environmental Sustainability Lead in her school board to champion policy and procedure changes, and to successfully achieve 100% EcoSchools status.
 Dr. Acton is currently teaching at Western University and at OISE.
 She is also a consultant for Learning for a Sustainable Future, where she uses her passion to help spread the word on climate justice.